-CRPO offers a practice advisory service that Registered Psychotherapists (RPs) can connect with in order to discuss matters relating to professional practice, ethics and standards.
+CRPO offers a practice advisory service that Registered Psychotherapists (RPs) can connect with to discuss matters relating to professional practice, ethics and standards.

 The structure of the practice advisory service is such that RPs can be matched with a practice advisor of a related professional background.
-Our six practice advisors are fellow RPs with extensive clinical experience.
+Our practice advisors are RPs with extensive clinical experience.

 RPs or members of the public who have questions about what is expected in psychotherapy practice, or who are involved in ethical dilemmas, are invited to connect with the practice advisory service.
 Please email us at practice@crpo.ca with your questions.